scorpiodiagrams/fdg/wiki/appendix_c.md

 Whew!

 It is easy to generalize these formulas to tensors with general arguments.
-We have formulated the general tensor test as a program =tensor-test= that takes the procedure =T= to be tested, a list of argument types, and a coordinate system to be used.
+We have formulated the general tensor test as a program #Code(tensor-test) that takes the procedure #Code(T) to be tested, a list of argument types, and a coordinate system to be used.
 It tests each argument for linearity (over functions).
 If the function passed as T is a tensor, the result will be a list of zeros.

 ```Scheme
 (tensor-test